benpaddlejones/Raspberry_HDMI_Tester/docs/CUSTOMIZATION.md

 # Customizing the HDMI Tester

-This guide shows you how to customize the Raspberry Pi HDMI Tester for your needs.
+This guide shows you how to customize the Raspberry Pi HDMI Tester in GitHub Codespaces.

 ## Table of Contents
 - [Replacing the Test Pattern](#replacing-the-test-pattern)